-23. The application relates to the implementation of the May 2017 ICSC decision.
-A request for management evaluation was submitted on 10 July 2017 and as of the date of the filing of the application on 3 August 2017, the response from UNOPS was pending.
-UNOPS' response was subsequently sent to the Applicants on 23 August 2017.

-24. It is uncontested that the Applicants submitted the present application without awaiting the result of their request for management evaluation.
-It is further uncontested that the Applicants stated that they may appeal following UNOPS's response to their request for management evaluation.

-25. Allowing the Applicants to file multiple applications is contrary to the efficient use of judicial resources.
-As the Applicants requested management evaluation of the contested decision on 10 July 2017 and received the response to the management evaluation on 23 August 2017, the present application is premature and not receivable.
+- 23. The application relates to the implementation of the May 2017 ICSC decision.
+A request for management evaluation was submitted on 10 July 2017 and as of the date of the filing of the application on 3 August 2017, the response from the management evaluation was not completed.
+The response of the management evaluation was subsequently sent to the Applicants on 21 and 22 August 2017. - 24.
+It is uncontested that the Applicants submitted the present application without awaiting the result of their request for management evaluation.
+It is further uncontested that the Applicant stated that they may appeal the MEU's response to their request for management evaluation. - 25.
+Allowing the Applicants to file multiple applications is contrary to the efficient use of judicial resources.
+As the Applicants requested management evaluation of the contested decision on 10 July 2017 and received the response to the management evaluation on 21 August 2017, the present application is premature and not receivable.
 To find otherwise could result in the Dispute Tribunal finding itself effectively seized of two appeals of the same contested decision.